Kenya–Singapore relations: Singapore Summit 2019

-In addition to the 2019 state visit, bilateral engagement between Kenya and Singapore has steadily grown since the establishment of formal diplomatic ties.
+During this visit, he met and held talks with Prime Minister Lee Hsien Loong, to strengthen trade, diplomatic and economic ties.
 Singapore has provided capacity‑building support to Kenyan professionals through the Singapore Cooperation Programme, which offers training in public administration, finance, urban development, and other areas.
 Kenyan officials and students have also participated in short‑term scholarships and exchange programs in Singapore, particularly in fields such as aviation management and port logistics.
-The two countries continue to cooperate within multilateral platforms such as the United Nations and the Commonwealth of Nations, often sharing common positions on sustainable development and trade facilitation, as demonstrated by their 2023 MOU on Skills Development that promotes knowledge exchange, capacity‑building courses, and cooperation in leadership, education, and digitalization.
+The two countries continue to cooperate within multilateral platforms such as the United Nations and the Commonwealth of Nations, often sharing common positions on sustainable development and trade facilitation.